Prachi-J0shi/keyword_extractor/README.md

-The output of both approaches gets stored in output folder of the respective approaches.

 HOW TO RUN ->
   Execute all process file sequentially
   For example -> (Process 1 -> Process 2 )

-  When all the files are executed, the output json will be stored in output folder.
+#If you want to checkout the output json manually, open the output folder of the approach used.